 - The Lost Tools of Learning by Dorothy Sayers.

-- A Thomas Jefferson Education: Teaching a Generation of Leaders for the Twenty-First Century (The Leadership Education Library Book 1)by Oliver DeMille.
+- A Thomas Jefferson Education: Teaching a Generation of Leaders for the Twenty-First Century by Oliver DeMille.

 - Timeline of Classics – Historical Context for the Good and Great Books by Gail Ledbetter.